 The right rail will be the rightmost rail of both tracks.

-Accept the selection by left clicking the mouse button and the ‘Create Structure’ form will appear.
+Accept the selection by left-clicking the mouse button and the ‘Create Structure’ form will be displayed.

 The ‘Create Structure’ form shows a view of the structure and displays boxes that require text to be added as well as displaying engineering values that can be edited.

 Once all information has been entered, click 'Confirm' to continue.

 The back to back structure will now be placed in your model.
 The 2D symbology at this point will look similar to that of a regular STC, however, when wires and equipment are added to both sides of the structure, the correct symbology will be displayed (see images below).